CS

 Drivetrain

-The BYD Atto 3 runs a pure electric powertrain producing 150kW and 310Nm of torque, sent through a auto to a FWD layout.
+The BYD Atto 3 uses a Electric producing 150kW and 310Nm of torque, sent through a auto to a FWD layout.
 It covers the 0-100km/h sprint in 7.3 seconds.

-The Mitsubishi Outlander lines up making 135kW and 244Nm, paired to a automatic driving the front wheels.
+The Mitsubishi Outlander responds with a Petrol making 135kW and 244Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 8.7 seconds.

 The BYD Atto 3 has the clear power advantage at 150kW vs 135kW.
 In the real-world sprint, the BYD Atto 3 is 1.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.